GarfieldMa/COMP2123_Selflearning_Report/main.md

 ### Your Trusty Data Structure - Graph
 How can we do this in C++?
 First we need to have  a data structure for modeling a *graph*.
-As this is not the main focus of today’s self learning, we have provided a `Graph.h` file which contains a basic implementation of the a Graph data structure! *It uses `template` in implementation for the purpose of a more generic usage, which could make some function calling a little bit diffrent from things you already know.*
+As this is not the main focus of today’s self learning, we have provided a `Graph.h` file which contains a basic implementation of the a Graph data structure! *It uses `template` in implementation for the purpose of a more generic usage, which could make some function calling a little bit different from things you already know.*

 For today, we will use vertices of type `double` and weight of type `int` and you only need to know our `Graph.h` contains methods that you could make use of in following way when implementing our algorithm: